AquaticInformatics/examples/TimeSeries/SampleFiles/FieldData/Stock/HFC/Readme.md

 ## File extensions

-HFC files must have a file extension matching `*.dis` or `*.mq`, otherwise AQUARIUS will not attempt to parse the file as a HFC measurement.
+HFC files must have a file extension matching `*.dat` or `*.mq`, otherwise AQUARIUS will not attempt to parse the file as a HFC measurement.

 ## Sample file
 Click [here](./HfcSample.MQ1) to view/download a sample file.